torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 DMA_CTRL_ACK

-- If clear, the descriptor cannot be reused by provider until the client acknowledges receipt, i.e. has has a chance to establish any dependency chains
+- If clear, the descriptor cannot be reused by provider until the client acknowledges receipt, i.e. has a chance to establish any dependency chains

 - This can be acked by invoking async_tx_ack()